 Odisha takes pride in the ethnic mosaic brought by the 62 culturally vibrant tribes, including 13 primitive tribal groups, found scattered throughout the state.
 Across the Eastern Ghats lies the hinterland of Orissa, the home of ancient tribes: the Didayi and Bondas of Koraput, the Kondhs of Kandhmal (formerly called Phulbani).

 Here beats the primordial heart of Orissa.
 The tribal peoples display a rainbow of oriental culture and cultural trappings, which are kept on fine display in an ethnic kaleidoscope.
 The original inhabitants of Orissa are believed to have been primitive tribes such as the Saoro and Juang, groups that lived in the forested interior.
 Here, in the dense jungle, every ambiguous essence is symbolized and transformed into ritual objects.
-Discover it the same way the primitive tribes of Orissa passed it on: through art, dance, myths, music, and the land itself on Odisha tribal journey tour.
+Discover it the same way the primitive tribes of Orissa passed it on: through art, dance, myths, music, and the land itself on Odisha tribal tour.
+Participate in local festivals, dance and meet with tribal families to learn culture.

 Upon arrival at Delhi airport meet and greet, then transfer to hotel.